LukasWoodtli/WebPage/pelican/content/agile_sw_development.md

 - Summarize sprint
 - Each person gets the chance to talk without getting interrupted
     - talk abut good things and what could be improved
+    - how they are feeling
+    - what is expected
+- Analyze processes and social topics
+- Formulate goals for improvement and make them public (i.e next to Scrum Board)

 > Focus on few improvements for new sprint